Saturday, October 22: Join Us for Restoration Saturday

-We invite you to help restore wetland habitat by planting native plants and removing exotic invasive plants as part of our monthly community work day on Saturday, July 23.
+We invite you to help restore wetland habitat by planting native plants and removing exotic invasive plants as part of our monthly community work day.
 We will work from 9 a.m. to noon, and we always make time for birding or a short hike around the wetlands.
 We supply the gloves, tools, and a snack.
 Meet at our Fitz Wetlands Educational Resource Center (map/directions)

 .
 If you have questions, please contact Mary Paul at firstname.lastname@example.org